-The Corridor Safety Study involves a comprehensive, systematic review of a particular arterial from a safety perspective.
-The required product of this study is a "TOPICS" type report that sets forth specific improvements that may be used as a basis for the development of a corridor safety improvement program.
+The Corridor Study involves a comprehensive, systematic review of a particular corridor from a safety perspective.
+The required product of this study includes a report with a set of specific improvement recommendations, as well as a supplemental improvement implementation plan.
 Elements of the study report are intended to provide input to the plans preparation process for the recommended improvement projects.

-The basic unit of payment for this study shall be the number of two-way miles comprising the section to be studied.
-Composite mileage shall be rounded to the nearest tenth of a mile and shall be established by the FDOT prior to issuance of the work order.
-The minimum two-way mileage amount for any study shall be 1.0 mile.
-The established unit price for each two-way mile studied shall be considered full compensation for all work required to perform this study.
-However, additional established fees shall be earned for supplemental work tasks authorized by the DPM Compensation for each signal operation analysis shall be at the established unit price for a Type II Study.
+The basic unit of payment for this study shall be the number of miles comprising the section to be studied.
+Composite mileage shall be rounded to the nearest tenth of a mile and shall be established by the DEPARTMENT prior to issuance of the work order.
+The minimum mileage amount for any study shall be 1.0 mile.
+The established unit price for each mile studied shall be considered full compensation for all work required to perform this study.
+It will be presumed that one mile will involve 60 crash reports per year.
+For locations with more than 60 crashes per year, additional tasks as identified in Study Type III will be authorized.
+However, additional established fees shall be earned for supplemental work tasks authorized by the DPM.